-Roger Meade Clyne (born January 13, 1968) is the lead singer, songwriter, rhythm guitar player, kazoo-ist, and harmonica-ist for Roger Clyne and the Peacemakers.
-His previous bands include The Mortals and The Refreshments.
+Roger Meade Clyne (born January 13, 1968) is the lead singer, primary songwriter, and rhythm guitar player for the American rock band Roger Clyne and the Peacemakers.
+His previous bands include The Refreshments and the Mortals.

-Much of Roger's music revolves around life in southern Arizona.
-Roger was born in Tucson, AZ and grew up in Tempe, AZ where he balanced life as a suburban kid and visiting his grandparents ranch in Southern AZ with riding horses, herding cattle and fixing fences.
-As a youth, his frequent trips south of the border to Mexico have influenced not only his music, but also his charitable contributions.
-Roger attended college at Arizona State University.
-Roger Clyne & The Peacemakers have been throwing big concerts in Rocky Point, Mexico for over 10 years and always raise money for charities based in Rocky Point, Mexico as well as many charities in AZ.
+Much of Clyne's music throughout his career revolves around life in southern and central Arizona.
+He was born in Tucson and grew up in Tempe where he balanced life as a suburban kid while visiting his grandparents' ranch in southern Arizona.
+There, he rode horses, herded cattle and fixed fences.
+As a youth and young adult, his frequent trips south of the border to Mexico have influenced his music.
+Clyne attended college at Arizona State University, where he played with several bands.
+Clyne is also a fervent supporter of giving back to the community.
+Several concerts including RCPM's annual show in Rocky Point, Mexico raise money for charities based in both Rocky Point and Arizona.